mplatzer/kaggle-santander-product-recommendation/README.md

 - add count how many times each product was activated in p1 to p5
 - add some customer covariate lags
 - sanitize the customer covariates a bit
-- leverage the information from the [https://www.kaggle.com/c/santander-product-recommendation/forums/t/25727/question-about-map-7?forumMessageId=146330#post146330](leaderboard probes)
+- leverage the information from the [leaderboard probes](https://www.kaggle.com/c/santander-product-recommendation/forums/t/25727/question-about-map-7?forumMessageId=146330#post146330)

 many thanks to the Kaggle forum users and the Vienna Kaggle meetup for inspiring ideas!!